 But sometimes names in the cache aren't needed any longer.
 Maybe you wanted to send a message to someone just once or twice, or to send messages to somebody else with a similar name.
-Therefore, not all names in the cache are useful.
-When this happens, you may want to remove one or more recipient names from your name cache.
+When this happens, you might want to remove one or more recipient names from the Auto-Complete List.

 Remove a suggested name or email address from the Auto-Complete List

-Sign in to Outlook Web App, and in the To, Cc, or Bcc lines, start typing part of the name you want to remove from the Auto-Complete List.
-For information about how to sign in to Outlook Web App, see Sign in to Outlook Web App.
+Create a new message, and in the To, Cc, or Bcc lines, start typing part of the name you want to remove from the Auto-Complete List.

 If the entry you want to remove is highlighted, choose Delete.
-If the entry you want to delete is not selected, use the Up Arrow and Down Arrow to navigate to the entry you want to delete, and then choose Delete.
+If the entry you want to delete isn't selected, use the Up Arrow or Down Arrow to navigate to the entry you want to delete, and then choose Delete.

 Want if I want to know more?

-If you use Outlook Web App and also a desktop version of Outlook, you need to know that each have their own Auto-Complete List.
+If you use Outlook Web App and also a desktop version of Outlook, you need to know that each has its own Auto-Complete List.

 In Outlook Web App, you can't delete your entire Auto-Complete List.
 You need to delete the entries you don't want one at a time.

 For information about removing suggested names from an Auto-Complete List when you're using a desktop version of Outlook, see Outlook 2013: See Manage suggested recipients in the To, Cc, and Bcc boxes with Auto-Complete.

-Outlook for Mac 2011: Remove individual entries by clicking the X at the end of a name.
+If you're using Outlook for Mac 2011, you can remove individual entries by selecting the X at the end of a name.

 For additional information about clearing the Auto-Complete List in Outlook, see Microsoft Knowledge Base article How to reset the nickname and the automatic completion caches in Outlook.